 Australia is the largest producer of primary aluminium metal without its own domestic aluminium fluoride production, so Australian aluminium smelters rely entirely on imported aluminium fluoride.
 This is typically more than 80% from China, but this proportion was only 40% in 2021 when China production was lower, illustrating the supply risks.
 The median aluminium fluoride price (FOB China) for the last two years is over US\$1,400/t (Figure 3).

 Most modern aluminium smelters produce excess bath, for which the only meaningful market is new smelters, which require bath to commence operations.
 Aluminium industry forecasts suggest that the global bath market will increasingly be in surplus, because far fewer new smelters are being constructed.
-All of the major global aluminium producers are eager for alternative applications for excess bath, to avoid the unpalatable options of onsite storage or landfill.
+All of the major global aluminium producers are eager for alternative applications for excess bath, to avoid the unpalatable options of on-site storage or landfill.

 ALCORE has developed a world-first process to recover hydrogen fluoride from aluminium smelter bath.
 This is combined with aluminium hydroxide to produce aluminium fluoride.

-ALCORE is also investigating the use of droll (another aluminium smelter waste) and bauxite as alternatives to aluminium hydroxide as the source of aluminium.
+ALCORE is also investigating the use of dross (another aluminium smelter waste) and bauxite as alternatives to aluminium hydroxide as the source of aluminium.
 The use of dross or bauxite would further lower the production cost.
-ALCORE intends to construct commercial hydrogen fluoride and aluminium fluoride plants in Bell Bay, Tasmania.